Skip to main content

 What is Home/Making?

-The Home/Making Project is a series of events, including a residency, workshop series, research-creation exhibition, and a hybrid symposium, at the intersection of two concepts: craft and home.
+Organized in May 2023 by Elaine Cheasley Paterson and Molly-Claire Gillett, the Home/Making Project is a series of linked events and initiatives, including maker residencies, a workshop series, a research-creation showcase, a hybrid symposium, this project archive and an upcoming edited volume at the intersection of two concepts: craft and home.

 These terms are expansive, but also unstable, contingent on issues of labor, land, identity, belonging, gender, race, and class.
 Home can be a shelter, a land, a mindset; a place of nourishment, oppression, or labor; contested, sought after, to be escaped.
 With meaning that shifts according to historical, cultural, socio-economic, and gendered context, the word craft applied to cultural production can be subversive, demeaning, elevating or tokenizing; craft is also a verb, a practice, an ethos of making and doing.
 With such a contingent and contested range of meanings, the notion of both craft and home have been fruitful sites of scholarly inquiry and creative work that addresses critical issues of making, dwelling, place, gender, sustainability, and decolonization.